Undergraduate Application Process

 Students may apply to Hillsdale College after completing their junior year of high school.
 All students are automatically considered for academic scholarships; no additional paperwork is required.
-Need-based aid applications require the Confidential Family Financial Statement; the FAFSA is non-applicable.
+Need-based aid applications require the Confidential Family Financial Statement, which can be completed after being admitted; the FAFSA is non-applicable.

 From the moment I stepped onto Hillsdale’s campus as a freshman, I was inspired by the sense of community.
 My fellow students not only welcomed me and made me feel at home, but…